Cozy Peach Kitchen

 • ¼ teaspoon nutmeg

-• ⅓ cup melted vegan butter oil also works
+• ⅓ cup neutral oil melted vegan butter also works

 Instructions

-• Preheat oven to 350 degrees F. Make a flaxseed "egg" by combining 1 tablespoon ground flaxseed with 3 tablespoons water in a small bowl.
+• Make a flaxseed "egg" by combining 1 tablespoon ground flaxseed with 3 tablespoons water in a small bowl.
 Let rest for 5 minutes before using.

-• Combine all dry ingredients in a large mixing bowl: all purpose flour, sugar, baking powder, baking soda, salt, cinnamon, nutmeg.
+• Combine all dry ingredients in a large mixing bowl: all purpose flour, sugar, brown sugar, baking powder, baking soda, salt, cinnamon, nutmeg.
 Stir to combine.

-• Add wet ingredients to dry ingredients: mashed banana, flax egg, soy milk, melted butter, vanilla extract. .
-Stir until mostly cohesive.
+• Add wet ingredients to dry ingredients: mashed banana, flax egg, soy milk, oil or melted butter, vanilla extract.
+Stir until there are no more dry spots.
 Don't overmix.
 It is okay if some small lumps remain.
-The batter should be wet but scoopable.
-If it is too runny, add ¼ cup flour.
-If it is took dry, add 2 tablespoons soy milk.

 • Remove from oven and let rest in muffin tin for 5 minutes before turning out on a wire rack to cool.